 Like the COVID-19 virus and the response to the pandemic, NIA is also evolving in how we combat this crisis.
 NIA leadership has helped shape NIH's response to the pandemic in several ways, including:

 - Supporting flexibilities for researchers and sharing resources to support the NIA community in a March 2020 blog post authored by NIA Director Richard J. Hodes, M.D.

 - Working with scientific leaders from NIH, including Dr. Hodes, to set forth a framework to accelerate diagnostic testing for COVID-19 and help reduce inequities for underserved populations that have been disproportionally affected by the disease.
 NIH established the Rapid Acceleration of Diagnostics (RADx) program to respond to this critical need.

-- Quickly releasing Notices of Special Interest (NOSIs) and Funding Opportunity Announcements (FOAs) to support research on COVID-19.
+- Quickly releasing Notices of Special Interest (NOSIs) and Notices of Funding Opportunity (NOFOs) to support research on COVID-19.